Artificial Intelligence Guidelines

 3. Accountability

 Accountability is an important aspect of research at Federation University.
 Authors are fully responsible for research integrity, including accuracy of their publications.
-Note that a generative AI tool, being non-human, CANNOT be considered as a co-author and cannot be assumed to be responsible for content.
-Researchers are encouraged to be aware of the ethical implications and potential biases of their AI use in research, which can be mitigated through a commitment to transparent processes.
+Note that a GenAI tool, being non-human, cannot be considered a co-author and cannot be assumed to be responsible for content.
+Researchers are encouraged to disclose their use of AI tools and remain attentive to the ethical implications and potential biases these tools may introduce.
+Such risks can be reduced through a strong commitment to transparency in research processes.

 4. Research grant and publications